DataAstrologer/DataScience/1. Statistical Case Studies/README.md

 # Statistical Case Studies

-The folder contains a total of 7 case studies covering different statistical concepts.
-The *Problem Description* and the *Analysis Report* are included in the folders above.
+This folder contains a total of 7 case studies covering different statistical concepts.
 All the case studies are solved using **Microsoft Excel**.
 Except for the first two cases, all the other business situations are real life events.

 Below is a summary of the case study problem descriptions.
-To understand them in detail, visit the folders above:
+To understand them in detail and view the solution, visit their respective folders:

 1. **CTC Maximization** - The data collected is from an MBA Institute in India and has the 3 tables: Student Master (information on age, course, gender, past academics, admission year & work-ex), Performance Master (semester & student marks) & Placement Master (historical information on placements & CTC offered).
 The goal of the institute is to get students placed with higher CTCs. **Concepts covered: Analysis, Trends & Actionable Insights**